 |Home | Parent||← Go →||Prior | Next|

-It is important to understand that our bookmarks management apps can’t work on the bookmarks in Safari, Firefox or Chrome directly.
+It is important to understand that the app can’t work on the bookmarks in Safari, Firefox or Chrome directly.
 In addition, the precise definition of what makes a duplicate requires some discretion.
 Here is how you eliminate duplicates from bookmarks in a web browser…

 Import the bookmarks from the web browser into Smarky, Synkmark, Markster or BookMacster.